 These are also recommended to people with moderate to severe psoriasis, when other forms of treatment are not effective.
-Steroids, retinoids, methotrexate, cyclosporine and biologics are some of the most common medications prescribed in this situation.

 Though the treatment depends entirely on the severity and type of psoriasis one has, the usual approach is to start with the mildest treatments (topical creams, ultraviolet light therapy) and then move to the stronger ones, only if it’s necessary.
 The intention behind these treatments is to find the most effective way to slowdown the cell growth with least possible side-effects.

 There are many who vouch that natural treatments for scalp psoriasis work just fine when everything else fails.
 Plus, these natural remedies might be the potential answer to how to cure psoriasis since these have the least side-effects.
 In fact, there are certain seaside resorts that offer special programs to people struggling with psoriasis.
 The following natural remedies are believed to relieve the symptoms of scalp psoriasis:

 Make way for everyone’s favourite succulent.
 Preliminary research suggests that topical creams from the aloe vera plant can alleviate the symptoms of psoriasis.

 Dead sea salts, Epsom salts and oilated oatmeal bath are quite helpful when it comes to removing scales and easing itchiness.